OpenMarch/OpenMarch/README.md

 OpenMarch does not have any releases or production demos available.
 Users who want to try it now are welcome follow the strps to spin up a production environment, though it is missing key features a designer may need.

 Check back to [openmarch.com](https://www.openmarch.com/) and this repository periodically for updates.
-We're looking for some development help so send your devloper friends this way!
+We're looking for some development, help so send your developer friends this way!

 ## License
 OpenMarch is written under the [GPL-3.0 license](LICENSE).
 All code written for this project will forever and always